How to solve TV interference problems with advice on TVI filters and solving common causes of TVI from Tetra masts and amateur radio

 Back to top

-Causes of Freeview TV Interference
+Symptoms of Freeview TV Interference

 Freeview TV interference is likely to cause total picture loss or the picture freezing.
-Such interference can be the result of electrical noise from a defective central heating thermostat (particularly in areas of the UK where there is a poor Freeview signal) and where a loft aerial is used.
+Such digital TV interference can be the result of electrical noise from a defective central heating thermostat (particularly in areas of the UK where there is a poor Freeview signal) and where a loft aerial is used.

-It is also possible that interference from nearby radio transmitters or a Tetra mast could result in Freeview signal loss, a frozen picture or break up.
+It is also possible that interference from nearby radio transmitters or a 4G mast could result in Freeview signal loss, a frozen picture with 'blocking' or break up.
 In these cases, it is often a good idea to check your analogue TV picture at the precise time of Freeview picture break up, to see how that is being affected.
-If patterning interference is noticeable, then it is likely that a nearby radio transmitter may be the cause.
-Where bright bursts of white dots or lines are on the screen, suspect electrical interference (see points 5 and 6 above).

-Types of TVI Filters
+Popular Types of TVI Filter

 There are several different types of TVI filters as described earlier in this article.
 The two most common types are as follows:-

-• Notch TVI filters - Notch filters are effective at reducing TVI on one or two different frequencies.
+• Notch TVI Filters - Notch filters are effective at reducing TVI on one or two different frequencies.
 Different types are available depending on the frequency of the interfering signal.

 Important Note: